Download this News Release as a PDF.

 Candidates for induction into the CMHF must be individuals who have demonstrated outstanding lifetime achievements to the benefit of the Canadian and/or world mineral industry.
 Whether the benefit is to the Canadian and/or world mineral industry, there must have been a flow-back of significant benefit to Canada.

 Anyone may nominate a candidate.
-However, nominations must be channelled through Sponsors or Associate Sponsors of the CMHF.
-Sponsors include the Canadian Institute of Mining, Metallurgy and Petroleum, the Mining Association of Canada, The Northern Miner and the Prospectors and Developers Association of Canada.
-Associate sponsors include the British Columbia, Ontario, Quebec and Saskatchewan mining associations and the Association for Mineral Exploration British Columbia.
+However, nominations must be channelled through Member Organizations or Associate Member Organizations of the CMHF.
+Member organizations include the Canadian Institute of Mining, Metallurgy and Petroleum, the Mining Association of Canada, The Northern Miner and the Prospectors and Developers Association of Canada.
+Associate member organizations include the British Columbia, Ontario, Quebec and Saskatchewan mining associations and the Association for Mineral Exploration British Columbia.

-June 1, 2009, is the recommended deadline for contacting a sponsoring organization about submitting a nomination.
+June 1, 2015, is the recommended deadline for contacting a member organization about submitting a nomination.

-June 30, 2009, is the deadline for delivering nominating material to the sponsoring organization for review.
+June 30, 2015, is the deadline for delivering nominating material to the member organization for review.

-July 20, 2009, is the deadline for the sponsoring organization to submit the nomination.
+July 20, 2015, is the deadline for the member organization to submit the nomination.

-Nominations must include the specific information described in the CMHF's Nomination Guidelines.
-The Guidelines and the Criteria for Selection are available at www.halloffame.mining.ca/halloffame/english/criteria.html.
+Nominations must include the specific information described in the CMHF’s Nomination Guidelines.
+The Guidelines, Criteria for Selection and nomination form are available at http://www.mininghalloffame.ca/nominate/.

-The next group of CMHF inductees will be honoured at a dinner to be held in Toronto on January 14, 2010.
-They will join the 140 remarkable achievers who have been inducted since the 1989 inception of the CMHF.
+The next group of CMHF inductees will be honoured at a dinner to be held in Toronto on January 14, 2016.
+They will join over 160 remarkable achievers who have been inducted since the 1989 inception of the CMHF.